DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 Don’t let the closing of your studio be a reason why you stop practicing!

 And if you have kids, this might be the perfect time to get them to join you!
 It’s pretty easy to set up a kids’ yoga practice at home.
+Here’s the yoga gear for kids you should have to get started.
+Here’s how to teach yoga to children.
 And if you’re really motivated, you can even practice yoga with your dogs!